the science of living a happy life

 Oxytocin is sometimes called the “cuddle hormone” or the “love hormone.”

 Oxytocin is the hormone associated with love, intimacy, and close relationships.
-When you hug someone or experience any other physical touch, oxytocin is released.
+Oxytocin is released when you hug someone or experience any other physical touch.

 This hormone makes us feel good and can even help reduce stress.